 Pictured above is the foliation by annuli generated by the osculating circles of the logarithmic spiral, which arose in this project while discussing the notion of curvature and trying to relate it to the Schwarzian derivative.
 This picture shows that when the curve has a monotone increasing curvature, the osculating circles do not intersect.

 Faculty advisors: Caleb Ashley and Patrick Boland

 Undergraduate researchers: Karl Kirchner, Jimin Oh, Rebecca Su

-We propose to investigate a bit of Riemann surface theory with intersections with hyperbolic geometry, dynamics and number theory.
+In this project, we investigate a bit of Riemann surface theory with intersections with hyperbolic geometry, dynamics and number theory.
 (See C. Series “The Geometry of Markoff Numbers,” and work cited there for more background.)
-In particular, we will explore properties of geodesics on the modular torus, H^2/Γ′ and the thrice punctured sphere, H^2/Γ(2).
+In particular, we explore properties of geodesics on the modular torus, H^2/Γ′ and the thrice punctured sphere, H^2/Γ(2).
 We seek answers (with emphasis on visual demonstrations) to quan- titative and qualitative questions such as; How many simple closed geodesics are there?
 How does the number of self intersections increase with length, or the amount of time spent in cusp?
-Of course we remain open to explorations which might arise as we go.